 There can be many reasons for a high utility bill ranging from weather, to higher occupancy and activity, to faulty appliances or a water leak.
-If you are noticing a higher than normal bill this month, you’re not alone.
-Springville City is noticing power bills up about 30 percent over last year and water bills up about 10 percent.
+If you are noticing a higher than normal bill this month, here are some things to look at.

 Ways to Save

 What can you do to mitigate higher bills in the future?
 Here are a couple of tips for a more predictable bill:

 - Sign up for our Equal Pay Plan

 - Call the Power Department for a free power audit at (801) 489-2750

 - Adjust your thermostat